Book, workbook, and workshops.

 Earlier in my career, I held leadership and teaching roles in independent schools, with responsibilities spanning governance, technology integration, accreditation, and organizational restructuring.

-This form begins a conversation; it does not commit either of us to a particular format or engagement.
+Reaching out begins a conversation; it does not commit either of us to a particular format or engagement.